oapicf/pinterest-sdk/clients/java/generated/docs/PinsApi.md

     String pinId = "pinId_example"; // String | Unique identifier of a Pin.
     LocalDate startDate = LocalDate.now(); // LocalDate | Metric report start date (UTC).
 Format: YYYY-MM-DD.
 Cannot be more than 90 days back from today.
     LocalDate endDate = LocalDate.now(); // LocalDate | Metric report end date (UTC).
 Format: YYYY-MM-DD.
 Cannot be more than 90 days past start_date.
-    List<PinsAnalyticsMetricTypesParameterInner> metricTypes = Arrays.asList(); // List<PinsAnalyticsMetricTypesParameterInner> | Pin metric types to get data for.
+    List<String> metricTypes = Arrays.asList(); // List<String> | Pin metric types to get data for.
 VIDEO_MRC_VIEW are Video views, VIDEO_V50_WATCH_TIME is Total play time.
 If Pin was created before <code>2023-03-20</code>, Profile visits and Follows will only be available for Idea Pins.
 These metrics are available for all Pin formats since then.
 Keep in mind this cannot have ALL if split_field is set to any value other than <code>NO_SPLIT</code>.
     String appTypes = "ALL"; // String | Apps or devices to get data for, default is all.
     String splitField = "NO_SPLIT"; // String | How to split the data into groups.
 Not including this param means data won't be split.
     String adAccountId = "adAccountId_example"; // String | Unique identifier of an ad account.